Jacoby Brissett: Miami Dolphins

-On March 18, 2021, Brissett signed a one-year contract with the Miami Dolphins, reuniting Brissett with Dolphins head coach Brian Flores, who served as the Patriots linebacker coach during Brissett's rookie season with the team.
+On March 18, 2021, Brissett signed a one-year contract with the Dolphins, reuniting Brissett with Dolphins head coach Brian Flores, who served as the Patriots linebacker coach during Brissett's rookie season with the team.

-On September 19, 2021, in Week 2, Brissett came into the game against the Buffalo Bills after Tua Tagovailoa left the game with a rib injury.
+On September 19, 2021, in Week 2, Brissett came into the game against the Bills after Tua Tagovailoa left the game with a rib injury.
 Brissett threw for 169 yards and an interception as the Dolphins lost 35–0.
 Brissett was named the starter for the Dolphins Week 3 matchup against the Las Vegas Raiders due to Tagovailoa's injury.
+He had a significant role in six games in the 2021 season.
+He finished with 1,283 passing yards, five passing touchdowns, and four interceptions to go with a rushing touchdown.

 Cleveland Browns

-On March 25, 2022, Brissett signed a one-year contract with the Cleveland Browns.
-Due to Deshaun Watson's sexual harassment allegations and his 11-game suspension, Brissett was named the Week 1 starter for the Browns game against the Carolina Panthers.
-Brissett started and played every offensive snap in each of the Browns first 11 games, leading them to a 4-7 record with 2608 passing yards and 14 total touchdowns while completing 64% of his passes for an 88.9 passer rating, both career highs.
+On March 25, 2022, Brissett signed a one-year contract with the Browns.
+Due to Deshaun Watson's sexual misconduct allegations and his 11-game suspension, Brissett was named the Week 1 starter for the game against the Carolina Panthers.
+Brissett started and played every offensive snap in each of the Browns first eleven games, leading them to a 4–7 record with 2,608 passing yards and 14 total touchdowns while completing 64% of his passes for an 88.9 passer rating—both career highs.

 Washington Commanders

 On March 16, 2023, Brissett signed a one-year, $10 million contract with the Washington Commanders.
+He played for the first time in the 2023 season in Week 15 against the Rams, where he came in relief of Sam Howell, who was benched in the fourth quarter.
+In the 28–20 loss, Brissett recorded 124 yards on eight passes and two touchdowns.
+When Howell was benched a second time in the following game against the New York Jets, Brissett came in the third quarter down by 20 points, and led 3 straight touchdown drives to take the lead.
+They ended up losing 30–28, as he recorded ten passes for 100 yards and one touchdown.
+On December 27, 2023, head coach Ron Rivera announced that Brissett would be the team's starting quarterback for Week 17 against the 49ers.
+However, Brissett injured his hamstring during practice and was later ruled out.